IgnazioSotgiu/build_connected/README.md

 * Created message after user's actions
 * Created a log out functionality
 * Job apply button displayed for jobs ads from other users
-* Users can modify or delete only their own entries in the page my_jobs
+* Users can modify or delete only their entries on the page my_jobs

 ## Future Implementations
-* As a Owner I want charge a fee to users to use the service
+* Charge a fee to users to use the service
-* As a Owner I want create a review database to allow users to rate one another and gain exposure
+* Create a review database to allow users to rate one another and gain exposure
-* As a Owner I want display reviews on users profile (rating)
+* Display reviews on users profiles (rating)

 ## Testing